nessakodo/phase-2-project/README.md

 <br>
 [ ] - Add some styling: you're encouraged to write your CSS from scratch, either by using styled components or writing CSS files and using id/className to style your elements.

+### Current Workings

+[ ] - get client side routing to work
+[ ] - create input form on forecast page that takes in location data [ ] - create input form for profile page that takes in user data [ ] - create cards for homepage and way of patching watchlist cities